quicwg/base-drafts/draft-ietf-quic-http.md

 For clients using a 1-RTT QUIC connection, the initial value of each server setting is the default value.
 When a 0-RTT QUIC connection is being used, the initial value of each server setting is the value used in the previous session.
-Clients MUST store the settings the server provided in the session being resumed and MUST comply with stored settings until the current server settings are received.
+Clients SHOULD store the settings the server provided in the session being resumed and MUST comply with stored settings until the current server settings are received.
+If the client did not store, or did not receive, server settings from the previous session, the initial value of each setting is the default value.
 A client can use these initial values to send requests before the server's SETTINGS frame has arrived.
 This removes the need for a client to wait for the SETTINGS frame before sending requests.

 A server can remember the settings that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
 A server uses the HTTP/3 settings values in determining whether to accept 0-RTT data.
+If the server cannot recover the settings from a session being resumed, it MUST NOT accept 0-RTT data.

 A server MAY accept 0-RTT and subsequently provide different settings in its SETTINGS frame.
 If 0-RTT data is accepted by the server, its SETTINGS frame MUST